nickoppen/pihole-blocklists/README.md

 For more see: https://github.com/crpietschmann/pi-hole-blocklist and https://github.com/gieljnssns/Social-media-Blocklists

-If you have additions, please pull request or just add an Issue.
+If you have additions, please add a pull request or just add an Issue.